SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 *b: 7, 8 / 9, 10
 *c: 11, 12

-"Constucting a result using REDUCE
+"Constructing a result using REDUCE
 "The example is similar to the previous one by filling a string table.
 "The example uses a group key expression specified after GROUP BY.
 "In the group key expression, additional components of a structured